 Digital technologies are changing almost every aspect of our lives.
 This digital transformation is bringing about critical global challenges.
 To address them, in 2019 the GSMA launched the Digital Declaration, a platform of companies across industries committed to advance a trusted, inclusive, innovative and sustainable digital future for all.

 Since its launch, it has consolidated into a global platform of more than 80 companies; fostered cross-industry and public-private dialogue; conducted communication campaigns; collaborated with international organisations and NGOs; contributed to international fora; facilitated knowledge sharing and advanced projects on digital inclusion.

 The Digital Declaration has not only set forth a vision of a positive and people-centred digital future for all but it is also acting on it.
-Its selection to this year’s Paris Peace Forum will further drive collaboration with new partners and help empower other selected projects through digital, which plays an increasingly central role in almost every project.
+Its selection to this year’s Paris Peace Forum further drives collaboration with new partners and helps empower other selected projects through digital, which plays an increasingly central role in almost every project.

 Last year, the GSMA We Care initiative was selected to be showcased at the Paris Peace Forum.